xsxso/4578/HW - 30-8-18/README.md

 ```

 * Inside the service the `selectedPage` variable is injected into the service's `showByPageNumber` function.
-`showByPageNumber` repeats the contructor's `get` request, only this time concatenating the `selectedPage` variable to the URL which it queries, thus yielding different data:
+`showByPageNumber` repeats the constructor's `get` request, only this time concatenating the `selectedPage` variable to the URL which it queries, thus yielding different data:

 ```typescript